 The quantum engine, or what the researchers are calling a 'Pauli engine', has a similar set of four steps.
 First, the atoms collected in the trap are compressed and kept in a bosonic state.
 Second, the strength of a magnetic field applied on the atoms is increased by a small amount.

 Interactions between the atoms and the field cause the former to slip into a fermionic state:

-They are forced to move out of the temperature.
+They are forced to move out of the lowest energy level and progressively occupy higher levels.